 We have worked with hundreds of teachers and school leaders to improve the quality of learning and teaching in their school.
 We understand how to identify and create high impact professional development for all teachers and areas of the school curriculum.

-Lead consultant, Hannah Young is both a Fellow of the College of Chartered Teachers (FCCT) and the Royal Society of Arts (FRSA).
+Lead consultant, Hannah Young is a Fellow of the College of Chartered Teachers (FCCT) and a Chartered Teacher of History.
 Educated at some of the world’s leading educational institutions, such as Harvard Graduate School of Education, Cambridge University Judge Business School and by industry giants, notably Google and Meta, Hannah Young is a committed educationalist.

-20 years of classroom experience along with a postgraduate degree in Instructional Design and Education Technology (Master of Science) and postgraduate certificates in Secondary Teaching and Educational Leadership, you can be confident that you are in experienced hands.
+20 years of classroom experience along with a Masters in Instructional Design and Education Technology and postgraduate certificates in Secondary Teaching and Educational Leadership, you can be confident that you are in experienced hands.

 I will help you revolutionise the learning and teaching in your school to empower teachers, improve your students' academic attainment and hone their life long learning skills.